sopra-steria-norge/openright-simple-server-seed/README.md

 Sopra Steria reference Java architecture
 ================================

+This application demonstrates a simple JavaScript + Java servlet + PostgreSQL database application.
+It introduces all the technologies needed to build and test all layers of the application.

+A running version of the code can be examined at http://openright-orders.herokuapp.com

+The goal of the openright Sopra Steria reference application is to create a full stack application that any developer can master.
+In order to achieve this goal, we avoid "clever" technologies.
+This includes technologies that rely on reflection or classpath manipulation as well as front-end technologies that rely on data-binding.
+It's quite possible to add such technologies to the reference, but we don't consider it a good starting point on the path to mastery.

 * Any change developers make during development should be reflected in the running application within few seconds
 * The application starting point should minimize the number of technologies and especially limit the use of sophisticated technologies
 * The application should support the latest version of any involved technologies
 * The application should promote cross-tier understanding
 * The application should answer deployment considerations in deployment into existing infrastructures, creating a virtualized ecosystem of servers and options in between

-The goal of the reference application is to create a full stack application that any developer can master.
-In order to achieve this goal, we avoid "clever" technologies.
-This includes technologies that rely on reflection or classpath manipulation.
-It's quite possible to add such technologies to the reference, but we don't consider it a good starting point.

 This guide covers development and deployment scenarios with an application build on the reference architecture: